Khaledayman9/Query-Optimization-using-PostgreSQL/README.md

  5- Query with mixed indices (any mix of indices).

+-Some Flags that were used during the optimizing process in was:

+1- set enable_seqscan to off;

+2- set enable_indexonlyscan to off;

+3- set enable_bitmapscan to off;

+4- set enable_indexscan to off;

+-We used 2 commands to analyze each Query in terms of cost and performance:

+1- explain analyze;

+2- explain (FORMAT JSON);

+-The performance of each Query was related to the execution time and cost of each one, however we prioritized the cost over execution time in our optimization process.

 # Populating the data of the tables of each Schema:
 -This was done using the Java file/package called MP2DataGenerator and it contains 4 classes, named Schema1, Schema2, Schema3, Schema4 respectively.